 Search & Book

-According to fare rules, this offer will expire on November 24, 2019.
-It is available for travel up to June 25th, 2020, excluding January 2nd to 12th and April 12th to 26th.
+According to fare rules, this offer will expire on December 31, 2019.
+It is available for travel up to June 25th, 2020.
 Your length of stay cannot be less than 3 days whereas the maximum length of stay cannot exceed 4 months.
 Stopovers in Abu Dhabi can be added free of charge.
+You will find reasonable availability from March to June 2020.

 The fares will be displayed on Google Flights (instructions) but at a slightly higher price.
 To pay less, you can enter the dates in our flight search.
 While booking through an online travel agency may be the cheapest way, we still recommend using etihad.com for safety reasons.